Kilonova24/Novafield/README.md

 This modlist was built with compatability in mind.
 In the world of paid mods, many people will want different things.
 By no means are any paid mods required.

-The following paid mopds are recommended to improve the experience.
+The following paid mods are recommended to improve the experience.
 * Starfield Spacer Overhaul
 * The Space Economy (If you want to use rbt/S1nderion's new economy mod, disable the following in the Gameplay tab in MO2)
 *   Cost of Living - Simple Taxes